jordbort/lemony-friend/README.md

 Use this command to update the list of usernames lemony_friend will ignore in certain situations.
 These include welcoming back the user if they haven't spoken in a while, being informed a user is marked as "away" when mentioning them, and being targeted with UndertaleBot, as well as other fun number responses.

-- `cli settings realRPS` or `cli s rps` (boolean)

-Use this command to swap between real and fake verions of the `!rps` game.
-In "real" Rock Paper Scissors, the game is played normally.
-In "fake" Rock Paper Scissors, the player cannot actually win.
-This is mostly used for fun, or as a prank.

 - `cli settings hangmanChances` or `cli s hc` (number) Use this command to change the starting number of chances in Hangman (default 6).

-- `cli settings chantCount` or `cli s cc` (number)
-Use this command to change the number of times a message is chanted (default 8).

 - `cli settings chantEmote` or `cli s ce` (string)
 Use this command to change or remove the emote/emoji used to separate chants (default 👏).